 Citroen

-In 1954 Citroen innovated the hydro-pneumatic suspension, which was used with the stunning successor to the Traction Avant which was the Citroen DS, introduced late in1955.
-A simplified version was the ID which was available from 1965.
+In 1954 Citroen innovated the hydro-pneumatic suspension, which was used with the stunning successor to the Traction Avant, the Citroen DS, introduced late in1955.
+A simplified version was the ID which became available from 1965.
 When Maserati was in difficulties Citroen purchased a majority shareholding, which led to the Maserati engined Citroen SM which was built in Modena until 1975.